ArturoDent/find-and-transform/searchInPanel.md

 "replace": "<some string>",

-"triggerSearch": <boolean>,      // boolean, searches and shows the results
+"triggerSearch": <boolean>,      // searches and shows the results

-"triggerReplaceAll": <boolean>,  // boolean, same as the "Replace All" button, confirmation box will still open
+"triggerReplaceAll": <boolean>,  // same as the "Replace All" button, confirmation box will still open

 "isRegex": <boolean>,